Immigration and Customs Enforcement (ICE) officials have documented a recent surge in human trafficking incidents throughout the Inland Empire.

-> 9. They don’t know help is available.
+9. They do not know help is available.
 Traffickers often tell victims there is no safety net, and that they will not receive any assistance from the government if they leave.

-> 10. They have nowhere to go.
+10. They have nowhere to go.
 Victims may have already been rejected by their families or fear rejection if they return home after being trafficked.

 Operation SafeHouse Leads Inland Empire Coalition Against Human Trafficking